ymadoff/ryba/hue/index.coffee.md

       # todo, this might not work as expected after ha migration
       nodemanagers = ctx.hosts_with_module 'ryba/hadoop/yarn_nm'
       # Webhdfs should be active on the NameNode, Secondary NameNode, and all the DataNodes
-      # throw new Error 'WebHDFS not active' if ryba.hdfs_site['dfs.webhdfs.enabled'] isnt 'true'
+      # throw new Error 'WebHDFS not active' if ryba.hdfs.site['dfs.webhdfs.enabled'] isnt 'true'
       hue.conf_dir ?= '/etc/hue/conf'
       hue.ca_bundle ?= '/etc/hue/conf/trust.pem'
       hue.ssl ?= {}
       hue.ssl.client_ca ?= null
-      throw Error "Property 'hue.ssl.client_ca' required in HA with HTTPS" if hdfs_nn_hosts.length > 1 and hdfs_site['dfs.http.policy'] is 'HTTPS_ONLY' and not hue.ssl.client_ca
+      throw Error "Property 'hue.ssl.client_ca' required in HA with HTTPS" if hdfs_nn_hosts.length > 1 and hdfs.site['dfs.http.policy'] is 'HTTPS_ONLY' and not hue.ssl.client_ca
       # User
       hue.user ?= {}
       hue.user = name: hue.user if typeof hue.user is 'string'